RealWagmi/anon-integration-guide/projects/bybit/README.md

 - On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.

 - Bybit supports OCO orders only for SPOT markets, and only at the UI level.
-There's no support for OCO orders at the API level at all ([link](https://www.bybit.com/en/help-center/article/One-Cancels-the-Other-OCO-Orders)).
+There's no explicit support for OCO orders at the API level ([link](https://www.bybit.com/en/help-center/article/One-Cancels-the-Other-OCO-Orders)).
+However, this is a semantic distinction, as Bybit's TP/SL orders which can be attached to a position or a spot entry order, can be thought as OCO orders.
+More precisely, when you create a spot limit order with TP/SL attached, or when you create a position with TP/SL attached, you are performing an OTOCO order (one-triggers-a-one-cancels-the-other-order).
+Instead, when you add a TP/SL order to an existing position, you are performing an OCO order (one-cancels-the-other-order).
+On the contrary, there currently does not seem to be a way to create a simple OCO order (that is, a simultaneousTP/SL order without an entry order) for spot markets at the API level.
+In this integration we implement all these different types of orders in the following way:

+    - Futures OTOCO order: `createPositionWithTakeProfitAndOrStopLossOrderAttached`
+    - Futures OCO order: `attachTakeProfitAndOrStopLossOrderToExistingPosition`
+    - Spot OTOCO order: `createSpotEntryOrderWithTakeProfitAndOrStopLossAttached`.
+Can only be a limit order.
+    - Spot OCO order: not implemented directy, as it is not supported by the API, but can be simulated as two separate TP and SL orders via the tool `createSpotTakeProfitAndOrStopLossOrder`

 - Bybit however supports creating a FUTURES position with a TP/SL order attached, via the TP/SL checkbox ([screenshot](https://d.pr/i/v4jUor)), and this is what we have implemented in the `createPositionWithTakeProfitAndOrStopLossOrderAttached` tool, using the CCXT feature described [here](https://docs.ccxt.com/#/README?id=stoploss-and-takeprofit-orders-attached-to-a-position).